tannerbohn/tannerbohn.github.io/ideas.markdown

     - need gating mechanisms?
     - learning how to learn -- given response from env., learn how to use it to improve future performance
       - what reward function do humans start with?
+        - hunger, safety -> later in life we learn proxies for these (i.e. do well at job -> money -> food)
+        - mind-body connection provides reward interface
+          - how do humans know to interpret signals from body as positive or negative? (if a person didn't know hunger -> death, would they eat?)
+            - humans likely carried over ability to interpret signals from evolutionary ancestors (i.e. specified in DNA)
+        - another primative reward: variation is better than nothing (leads to creativity and curiosity?)
       - evolutionary opt is *perfect* for creating creatures that "learn to learn"
+        - continued existence is the ultimate reward function (agents/creatures/DNA required to avoid death/extermination)
+        - give neurons ability to differentiate themselves
+          - differentiation depends on signals from nearby neurons?
     - use "small world" type of connection dist'n
       - what does weight matrix look like?
       - is this what human connectome looks like?